jpedroribeiro/Baseliner/README.md

 Please, [open an issue](https://github.com/jpedroribeiro/Baseliner/issues/new/choose) and let us know about new features you wish we support or issues you've found while using the app.

 ## Installation
-Baseliner is an **extension** for [Chrome](https://chrome.google.com/webstore/detail/baseliner/agoopbiflnjadjfbhimhlmcbgmdgldld) and [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/baseliner-add-on/)
+Baseliner is an **extension** for [Chrome](https://chrome.google.com/webstore/detail/baseliner/agoopbiflnjadjfbhimhlmcbgmdgldld), [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/baseliner-add-on/), and [MS Edge](https://microsoftedge.microsoft.com/addons/detail/baseliner/ifgkfekmbjholbkkloalielmlgdoljfh)

 ### Manual Installation
 You can also install Baseliner without using the Chrome Store, this is helpful if you want to use a new feature that was no published yet.